Teo Fabi: World Sportscar Championship

 Fabi began competing in the World Sportscar Championship in 1980 for Scuderia Lancia Corse in the No. 51 Lancia Beta Monte Carlo-Lancia 1.4L Turbo I4 for the Group 5 class at the 24 Hours of Le Mans with Hans Heyer and Bernard Darniche.
 In the race, the car started twenty-sixth but retired after six laps with oil pump failure.

-He returned to the series in 1982 for Martini Racing in the No. 51 Lancia LC1-Lancia 1.4L Turbo I4.
+Fabi returned to the series in 1982 for Martini Racing in the No. 51 Lancia LC1-Lancia 1.4L Turbo I4.
 Fabi would win the 1000km of Nürburgring at the Nürburgring with Michele Alboreto and Riccardo Patrese.
 Fabi also competed in the Group 6 class of the 24 Hours of Le Mans in the same car with Alboreto and Rolf Stommelen.
 The car qualified fourth but finished thirty-fourth after retiring on their ninety-second lap due to engine failure.
 He ended the season ranked fourth with 66 points.

-In 1983 Fabi drove the No. 4 Martini Porsche 956 in the No. 4 Lancia LC2-Ferrari 268C 2.6L Turbo V8.
+In 1983, Fabi drove the No. 4 Martini Porsche 956 in the No. 4 Lancia LC2-Ferrari 268C 2.6L Turbo V8.
 He won the 1000km of Imola at the Autodromo Dino Ferrari with Hans Heyer.
 The team eventually had involvement from Lancia and the car became a Lancia LC2-Lancia 268C 2.6L Turbo V8 and he drove this car in the 24 Hours of Le Mans with Michele Alboreto and Alessandro Nannini in the C Class.
 The car started second but finished forty-sixth after retiring after 27 laps with gearbox failure.
 Fabi then drove the team's second car, No. 5 which started fourth and finished thirty-sixth after retiring after 121 laps due to fuel pressure problems.
 Fabi's win at Imola did not count towards the World Endurance Championship for Drivers and as a result he was unranked in the championship.

-After the 1990 IndyCar season proved to be a backward step he returned to the series in 1991 with Tom Walkinshaw Racing/Silk Cut Jaguar in the No. 34 Jaguar XJR-12 and Jaguar XJR-14.
+After the 1990 IndyCar season proved to be a backward step, Fabi returned to the series in 1991 with Tom Walkinshaw Racing/Silk Cut Jaguar in the No. 34 Jaguar XJR-12 and Jaguar XJR-14.
 Fabi won the Castrol BRDC Empire Trophy at the Silverstone Circuit with Derek Warwick.
-At the 24 Hours of Le Mans in the team's Jaguar XJR-12-Jaguar 7.4L V12 with Bob Wollek and Kenny Acheson for the C2 class.
-In the race the car started twenty-seventh and finished third with 358 laps complete.
+At the 24 Hours of Le Mans, Fabi drove the team's Jaguar XJR-12-Jaguar 7.4L V12 with Bob Wollek and Kenny Acheson for the C2 class.
+In the race, the car started twenty-seventh and finished third with 358 laps complete.
 Fabi went on to win the World Endurance Championship for Drivers with 86 points.

 Fabi competed in the 24 Hours of Le Mans for Toyota Team Tom's in the No. 8 Toyota TS010-Toyota RV10 3.5L V10 with Jan Lammers and Andy Wallace in the C1 Class.
 They started fourth and finished eighth, with 331 laps completed, and fifth in class.
 Fabi ended the season twenty-seventh in points with eight points.